 Free cycle training is available to all University staff and students.
 Training is provided by a fully qualified National Standard Cycle Instructor within Life Cycle UK.
 Whether it is getting on a bike for the first time or tackling particularly tricky sections of a journey, the training is tailor made to your needs and suitable for all levels of cyclist.
-More information on adult cycle training can be found on the Life Cycle UK website.
-If you would like a bespoke lesson for a specific route (such as home to work), please email firstname.lastname@example.org .
+More information on one to one adult cycle training can be found on the Life Cycle UK website.
+If you would like a one to one bespoke lesson for a specific route (such as home to work), please email firstname.lastname@example.org .

 Would you like someone to keep you company on your ride?
 Learn from a more experienced cyclist?
-Would you like to lead by example?
+If you would you like to lead by example?
 Join the University’s Bike BUDi scheme.

 Staff are also able to get financial assistance if they cycle for work purposes as well as help towards the purchase of a new bike through the tax benefit cycle scheme.

 Bristol is a great city to cycle in.
 Bristol was the first Cycling City in the UK and has benefited from significant investment in cycling infrastructure.
-Plan your journey on the web or using a smart phone app.
+Plan your journey using our cycle routes or use a smart phone app.

 Use the facilities map to find cycle parking and shower facilities on campus.
 Please make sure you always use designated cycle parking facilities and don't lock your bike to railings or trees.